Tontonjo/joix/README.md

 ## Usage:
 The installation and startup will not allow you to change anything, but once it has booted, it's debian and docker so you can do whatever you want.

-- Find a machine with sufficient hardware and storage
 - Read the WARNING please :-) -  or cry when you lose everything
 - Wipe the drive you'll use for the installation if needed.
 - Write ISO on USB key with RUFUS or load it on a VM